 Since the Economics Department and the Haas School political economy programs overlap, students in one of these units may only count one course in the other unit as an “outside” course.
 Thus, an Economics student could count one Haas course as an outside course, but would have to take at least one course outside of both Economics and Haas.

 The History Department offers a variety of seminars with the number 280, so only those that focus on political economy will count for this program.
-In case of doubt, check with the graduate student affairs officer.
+In case of doubt, check with the DE's graduate student affairs officer.

 Examination and Dissertation Requirements